 The Company is exposed to foreign currency risk to the extent that monetary liabilities held by the Company are not denominated in Canadian dollars.
-The Company's operations is primary in Canada and the Company is not subject to material currency risk.
+The Company's operations are primarily in Canada, and the Company is not subject to material currency risk.